jaredhanson/oauth2orize/README.md

        server.decision());

-Based on the grant type requested by the client, the appropriate grant middleware registered above will be invoked to issue an authorization code.
+Based on the grant type requested by the client, the appropriate grant module registered above will be invoked to issue an authorization code.

 #### Session Serialization